raas-dev/configent/README.md

 Both `n` and `nixery` take in the package name(s, separated by forward slashes) to install and the command as argument; run aliases without arguments for help.

+⚠️: Alias `n` mounts the current directory as writable inside the container, where as `nixery` mounts the current directory as read-only.

 💡: Use alias `nixery` for binaries not wanted installed on the host, such as various command-line security tools, or for binaries not available on AArch64.

-⚠️: Alias `n` mounts the current directory as writable inside the container, where `nixery` mounts the current directory as read-only.

 ## 🔨 Development